 To partition, format, and mount your new disk so your Linux VM can use it, SSH into your VM.
 For more information, see How to use SSH with Linux on Azure.
 The following example connects to a VM with the public IP address of 10.123.123.25 with the username azureuser:

 Find the disk

-Once connected to your VM, you need to find the disk.
-In this example, we are using
+Once you connect to your VM, find the disk.
+In this example, we're using

 lsblk to list the disks.